- Photos can be essential evidence to building your claim and recovering money for your losses due to a car accident.

-Take multiple photos of your vehicle as soon as you can after an accident.
+Take multiple photos as soon as you can after an accident.
 Focus on getting shots from plenty of angles, and be sure to capture the most highly damaged areas.
 If your airbags imploded or your vehicle suffered any internal damage, take photos of this, too.
 If you are not able to photograph your car or truck at the accident scene, you may be able to do so later at the storage facility or the body shop, if the car will be repaired.

 The Other Driver’s Vehicle